bjornicus/Resume/README.md

 * Design and construction (wiring and soldering) of simple electrical systems
 * Enjoy working with a team
 * Adept self-teacher

+### EDUCATION
+`2004 - 2007`
+__University of Washington__ - Seattle, Washington
+*Master of Science in Aeronautics and Astronautics*
+  - Depth Area of Study: Plasma Science

+`2000 - 2004`
+__University of Victoria__ - Victoria, British Columbia
+*Bachelor of Science*
+  - Graduated with Distinction with a Major in Physics, and a Minor in Mathematics

 ### HOBBIES AND INTERESTS
 Building things, learning, coaching,